 Busan port authority manages, operates and is responsible for the proper functioning of this port.
-Port of Gamcheon and Dadaepo along with South and North ports are the key ports which the Busan Port comprises of.
+Port of Gamcheon and Dadaepo, along with South and North ports, are the key ports of which the Busan Port comprises.

-It is a major port of South Korea as a major portion of the country’s fishery production, the export of bulk freights and container freights is catered by this port alone.
-The catchment area over which this port is stretched is figured out to be 840,000 m² and can handle 169 vessels at the simultaneously.
+It is a major port in South Korea as a major portion of the country’s fishery production, the export of bulk freights and container freights is catered by this port alone.
+The catchment area over which this port is stretched is figured out to be 840,000 m² and can handle 169 vessels simultaneously.

 On a concluding note, it is not wrong to say that China tops in Port development and management as there are seven Chinese ports in the list of top ten biggest ports throughout the world as per their respective cargo holding capacities.

-Chinese Port of Shanghai topped the list due to its highest cargo carrying capacity among all the ports developed till date.
-This ranking of the ports is made on the basis of container handling capacities in million tonnes.
+Chinese Port of Shanghai topped the list due to its highest cargo-carrying capacity among all the ports developed to date.
+This ranking of the ports is made based on container handling capacities in a million tonnes.

-These ports have cargo handling capacity varying from cargoes of 298 million tonnes to 744 million tons.
-This is one basis for ranking the world’s top ten ports whereas they can also be ranked on the basis of other standards such as standard cargo dimensions in TEUs.
+These ports have cargo handling capacities varying from cargoes of 298 million tonnes to 744 million tons.
+This is one basis for ranking the world’s top ten ports, whereas they can also be ranked on the basis of other standards, such as standard cargo dimensions in TEUs.

 The ranking of ports as per their respective TEUs capacity is: